 We have been doing lots of private tours and corporate event tours too.
 It is not about how much money we can make.
 It is about giving you a paranomal experience like no other tour.
 Good luck experiencing the paranormal with 30 people on your tour.
 LOL Thank you everyone, this summer has been incredible.
 You are all the reason we have been in business for 19 years.
 Keep those private tours coming folks.
 We love what we do!
 Integrity and honesty is everything and thank you for noticing our commitment to excellence.
 Get tickets at hauntedhaight.com

 I really appreciate all the San Francisco Ghost Tours that we now have in the city.
 The SF Ghost Hunt Walkng Tour was the first Ghost Tales Walking Tour here, it is a fun and entertaining tour.
 It opened in the 1990's.
 Our tour the Haunted Haight Walking Tour was the second tour in San Francisco.
 However, we were the first to ghost hunt with real ghost huntin g tools used by professional ghost hunters.
 We opened in 2004.

 If we didn't have space or a tour date available, we would advise people to to try the other tours.
-Back then we worked together to promote SF Ghost Tours.
+Back then we worked together to promote other people's SF Ghosts Tours.
 We always felt that there were enough tourists and guests for everyone to get some business and recommend the other tours.
 San Francisco is a small city and word gets around.

 Fast forward to 2021 and that is just not the case anymore.